kuzGo/kuzco/TESTING.md

 #### Navigation bar:

+1. When the company logo is clicked it will bring the user to the home/landing page regardless of what page the user visits.
+2. The Home button will change the text color to `#45777a` when hovered over.
+When clicked it will bring the user to the homepage.
+3. ALL WATCHES button when clicked will present a nuber of options for the user to select and sort the items:
+      * By Price
+      * By SKU Number
+      * By Rating
+      * By Type
+      * By With the Image
+      * All Watches

+4. FOR HIM button when clicked will present a nuber of options for the user to select and sort the items:
+      * Chronograph
+      * Sport
+      * Smartwatch
+      * All Watches

+5. FOR HER button when clicked will present a nuber of options for the user to select and sort the items:
+      * Chronograph
+      * Sport
+      * Smartwatch
+      * All Watches

+6. FOR HIM button when clicked will present a nuber of options for the user to select and sort the items:
+      * € 20
+      * € 50
+      * € 100
+      * On Sale

 ##### Delivery Banner
 1. Containing the Shop Now link, when hovered over letter spacing slighlty increases.
 2. When clicked on the Shop Now link it it will bring the user to the all products page.